CLAT 2024 - Check Exam Date (Dec), and Latest News

 CLAT Admit Card Download Process

-Once the Consortium of NLUs releases the CLAT 2023-2024 admit card, a direct link will be available on its official website.
+When the Consortium of NLUs will release the CLAT 2024-2025 admit card, a direct link will be available on its official website.
 Meanwhile, candidates can follow the process to download the admit card with ease.

 • Visit the official CLAT website – consortiumofnlus.ac.in